drkumarnandan/pLM4Alg_Protocol/README.md

 sequence

 * Use uppercase amino acid sequences
-* No missing values or non-standard residues
+* Do not include missing values or non-standard residues

-Example: `new_data.xlsx`
+Example: `new_dataset.xlsx`

 ---